evanmarr/superhack/README.md

 ![SuperHack Demo Image](https://github.com/user-attachments/assets/4f54b96c-6289-4120-a0b6-b52bb67e9b58)

-> **Raspberry Pi Edition v2.1** | **Authorized Use Only**
+> **Raspberry Pi Edition v3.0** | **Authorized Use Only**

 ---

 ## Overview

 SuperHack is a comprehensive penetration testing automation framework designed for Linux systems (including ARM/Raspberry Pi).
-It provides an interactive menu-driven interface for common security testing tasks, including network scanning, enumeration, brute force attacks, payload generation, and wireless security auditing.
+It provides an interactive menu-driven interface for common security testing tasks, including network scanning, enumeration, brute force attacks, payload generation, wireless security auditing, phishing campaigns, OSINT gathering, and defensive tools.

 **⚠️ For educational and authorized security testing purposes only.
 Use responsibly and only on systems you own or have explicit permission to test.**